 If you ask many truck dealerships, they’ll probably tell you that tire blowouts are quite rare.
 While these common truck problems can be mostly avoided through regular maintenance, it’s still important to take note of how truck blowouts happen and what you should do in case it happens to you.

 Every truck driver will do whatever it takes to keep their truck, their cargo, and ultimately, themselves, safe during their journey.
 Being safe means ensuring that the truck is in good condition, safety procedures are enacted, and protocols for unforeseen events are kept in mind!

 When dealing with a tire blowout, you must have a good understanding of what it is and what you should do when it suddenly happens!
 This information is detailed in this article!

 Tire blowouts are typically situations wherein a tire bursts due to damage or wear and tear and quickly loses its air pressure.
 Potentially, this can lead to the loss of control of the vehicle when not handled correctly.

 A common misconception about tire blowouts is that it happens because there is too much pressure inside them and an area of weakness finally succumbs to damage.
-In reality, it is more probable that tire blowouts are caused by tires not having enough air pressure.
+In reality, it is more common for tire blowouts to happen by tires not having enough air pressure.
 Low air pressure leads to tires flexing in unnecessary ways that exceed their design.
 These irregularities cause the structure of the tire to break, ultimately dislodging the rubber free from the steel cord that reinforces it.

 Steps in Dealing with a Tire Blowout